Australia (Manic Street Preachers song)

 "Australia" is a song by Welsh alternative rock band Manic Street Preachers, released on 2 December 1996 through Epic Records as the fourth and final single from the fourth studio album, Everything Must Go (1996).
-The song peaked on number seven in the UK Singles Chart and was the fourth consecutive top-10 hit for the band.
+The song peaked at number seven on the UK Singles Chart and was the fourth consecutive top-10 hit for the band.

 Background

 The sentiment of the song is that Australia is just about the furthest one can go to get away from their home in Wales and is a metaphor for Nicky Wire's desire to escape from the emotional turmoil caused by the disappearance of his close friend and co-lyricist, Richey Edwards.

 The music helps the lyrics convey the sense of freedom, featuring heavy guitar sound coupled with a raw emotion, and a crescendo bolstered by Sean Moore's drumming.

 Release

 On 14 December 1996, "Australia" reached number seven on the UK Singles Chart, giving Manic Street Preachers their fourth consecutive top-10 hit, and charted for nine weeks.
 With this, all singles from Everything Must Go charted within the top 10 in the UK.
 It also made an appearance on Forever Delayed, the band's greatest hits album, released in November 2002.

 The first CD included "Velocity Girl", "Take the Skinheads Bowling" and "Can't Take My Eyes Off You" (all three being cover versions of songs originally performed by Primal Scream, Camper Van Beethoven and Frankie Valli, respectively) and the cassette featured a live recording of "A Design for Life".
-All 3 of the CD cover versions would later feature on the Lipstick Traces compilation album in 2003 (although it is believed "Take the Skinheads Bowling" was re-recorded, yet it sounds identical and may be mis-labelled as (c) 2003, or otherwise may be presented in a new mix).
+All 3 of the CD cover versions would later feature on the Lipstick Traces compilation album in 2003 (although "Take the Skinheads Bowling" was re-recorded).